Last updated: February 2021

 Tools/resources and courses:

-- Red River College (RRC) 15-week, tuition-free, online program entitled ‘Health Care Culture, Language and Communication for Internationally Educated Nurses (HCLC for IENs).
-Note: This program was previously titled BPIEN-Level 1.
-Start date: September 8, 2020.
-Application deadline: August 7, 2020 at 4:00 p.m.
+- Red River College (RRC) 15-week, tuition-free, online program – ‘Health Care Culture, Language and Communication for Internationally Educated Nurses (HCLC for IENs).
 For further information visit Red River College – HCLC for IENs.
+(Note: This program has replaced BPIEN-Level 1.)

 - Self Assessment Readiness Tools (SART) for Registered Nurses is one in a series of free online resources designed to help internationally-educated health professionals make informed decisions about pursuing professional registration in Canada.
 SART was designed by Atlantic Connection for individual destined to settle in the Atlantic Provinces but can be used by individuals settling in any province or territory in Canada.